dareljohnson/roi-app/README.md

 - User authentication/authorization (next-auth, role-based)
 - SQLite persistence (Prisma ORM)
 - Responsive UI (Tailwind, shadcn/ui)
+- **Mobile-friendly layout fixes:** Print PDF, View All Properties, and score chart are now fully responsive and optimized for mobile devices.
+The navigation bar features a hamburger menu, and score charts stack vertically on small screens.
+All mobile navigation and chart layouts are covered by Jest/RTL tests.
+- **Role-based mobile navigation:** Hamburger menu dynamically displays 'All Properties' and 'Admin' links for admins, 'My Properties' for users, and shows user email.
+All role-based links and mobile navigation features are fully tested.
+- **Rental Strategy Selection**: Choose between "Rooms to Rent" (individual room rental approach) or "Entire house to rent" strategies.
+The UI dynamically adapts showing relevant controls based on the selected strategy.
+Includes comprehensive state management for proper conditional rendering and full validation coverage.
-- All features covered by Jest/RTL unit and integration tests
+- **Test Coverage:** All features, including rental strategy selection and mobile layout improvements, are covered by Jest/RTL unit and integration tests. **42 test suites, 244 tests passing** as of September 2025.
 - 95%+ code coverage
 - Fly.io and Docker deployment ready

 ## Mobile Hamburger Menu & Responsive Navigation (September 2025)

-- **Mobile Hamburger Menu:** The navigation bar now features a responsive hamburger menu for mobile devices, providing quick access to Home, My Properties (for users), All Properties (for admins), and user account options.
+- **Mobile Hamburger Menu:** Navigation bar now features a responsive hamburger menu for mobile devices, providing quick access to Home, My Properties (for users), All Properties (for admins), and user account options.
-- **Role-Based Links:** The menu dynamically displays 'All Properties' and 'Admin' links for admin users, and 'My Properties' for regular users, based on session role.
+- **Role-Based Links:** Menu dynamically displays 'All Properties' and 'Admin' links for admin users, and 'My Properties' for regular users, based on session role.
-- **User Info:** The logged-in user's email is shown in the mobile menu for easy identification.
+- **User Info:** Logged-in user's email is shown in the mobile menu for easy identification.
+- **Score Chart & Print PDF:** Score charts stack vertically and are scrollable on mobile; Print PDF button is now full-width and easy to tap. **Unified header layout** eliminates visual separation between content sections for a cohesive user experience. **Fixed chart display jumbling** by resolving conflicting styles in PieChartWithNeedle component that caused charts and scores to appear jumbled on mobile screens.
+All mobile layout features are covered by Jest/RTL tests.
-- **TDD Coverage:** All mobile navigation features are fully covered by Jest and React Testing Library unit tests, including:
+- **TDD Coverage:** All mobile navigation and layout features are fully covered by Jest and React Testing Library unit tests, including:
   - Hamburger menu visibility and toggle behavior
   - Correct links for user and admin roles
   - User email display in the menu
+  - Score chart vertical stacking and scroll
+  - Print PDF and View All Properties button mobile usability
   - Robust mocking of authentication/session state in tests
-- **Bug Fix:** Fixed previous issue where mobile navigation did not reflect user/admin roles due to improper session mocking in tests.
-Now, all role-based links are reliably rendered and tested.
+- **Bug Fix:** Fixed previous issues where mobile navigation and chart layouts did not reflect user/admin roles or were not mobile friendly.
+All role-based links and mobile layouts are reliably rendered and tested.
-- **Test Suites:** All tests for mobile navigation and role-based rendering pass as of September 2025.
+- **Test Suites:** All tests for mobile navigation, chart layout, and role-based rendering pass as of September 2025.

 ## Testing & Quality Assurance